richsalz/draft-rsalz-update-registries/draft-rsalz-update-registries.md

 are reserved for experimentation and development.
 IANA cannot assign them.

 The existing entries are left unchanged.
-Should we remove the Unassigned and Reserved rows?
-Should we convert the numbers to hex?

 ## Network Time Security Next Protocols